 Peer Supporters on HeyPeers

-Our Peer Supporters are individuals with "lived experience" - someone who has who has had challenges that are like yours and they have learned some things about how to manage them.
-Most of the Peer Supporters on Hey Peers are Certified Peer Specialists or Certified Recovery Coaches.
+Our Peer Supporters are individuals with "lived experience" - someone who has had challenges that are like yours and who has learned some things about how to manage them.
+Most of the Peer Supporters on HeyPeers are Certified Peer Specialists or Certified Recovery Coaches.
 This means that they have completed training for helping others.
 They are skillful at listening and helping you to find a path forward.
-Some of our Peer Specialists are licensed therapists or other types of professionals but on Hey Peers they provide peer support.
+Some of our Peer Specialists are licensed therapists or other types of clinical health care professionals, but they only provide peer support on HeyPeers.

 What Does a Peer Supporter Do?

 Our Peer Supporters work with participants one-on one and in groups to help them develop options and encouragement for dealing with the issues they are experiencing.
-They help you to create a plan and assist you in making it work.
+They help you to create a plan and assist you making it work.
 They serve as a sounding board and in group meetings help you to try out your ideas or ask questions of others.
 Our Peer Supporters know a lot of different techniques you can consider trying and they also have great group facilitation skills.

 Can Peer Support Help Me?

 They illustrate just a few of the reasons peer support is being applied so successfully.

 Individuals who receive peer support do as well or better than those receiving conventional treatment for depression (see Pfeiffer.et.2011).
 Peer support has also been shown to reduce hospital readmissions by 73% in a 2022 study by Optum/Yale Medical School.
 Our own recent study of web conference - based peer support group participants reported a 69% reduction in hospital admissions.Learn More